 What motivated you to speak at CFCamp 2013?

-With CFCamp being held so close to my home town, I wanted to participate in CFCamp last year, but I already had committed to NCDevCon,where I gave a presentation two years in a row.
-With a little planning ahead of time, it worked out much better this year.
-I cherish the occasion to be able to meet up with the European ColdFusion Community and spend additional time with my family.
-When I contacted Michi regarding my registration and if I can help in any way with organization, he asked if I wanted to speak.
-I pitched a few topics and he suggested I talk about MangoBlog.
+With CFCamp being held so close to my hometown, I wanted to participate in CFCamp last year, but I already had committed to NCDevCon, where I gave a presentation two years in a row.
+With a little planning of time, it worked out much better this year.
+I cherish the occasion to be able to meet up with the European Coldfusion Community and spend additional time with my family.
+When I contacted Michi regarding my registration and ask if I can help in any way with organization, he asked if I wanted to speak.
+I pitched a few topics, and he suggested I talk about MangoBlog.

 Yes, the presentation line up on the schedule is very, very interesting!
-And I am looking forward to CFWheels, Bootstrap, MangoDB, Fusion Reactor, Railo and more..
+And I am looking forward to CFWheels, Bootstrap, MangoDB, Fusion Reactor, and Raillo

 What technologies excite you and where do you see the future of web development?

-München is home town for me.
-My family is from Starnberg, a small-town 15 miles south east of Munich and my parents live there.
-Beyond catching up with family and friends, I don't have any plans yet, but at some point I will be visiting München's newly re-opened Lenbachhaus (@Lenbachhaus) , and I will be making an appointment with Alexander the Great in Rosenheim' @LokschuppenRO
+München is hometown for me.
+My family is from Starnberg, a small-town 15 miles (ca. 24 km) south-east of Munich and my parents live there.
+Beyond catching up with family and friends, I don’t have any plans yet, but at some point I will be visiting München’s newly re-opened Lenbachhaus (@Lenbachhaus), and I will be making an appointment with Alexander the Great in Rosenheim’ @LokschuppenRO

 Not doubt: FC Bayern.